GV-9wj/SuryaSashank-/README.md

 #### Some of my projects are listed below

-1. **Flight Delay Prediction:** During my time at the Solarillion Foundation as a Research Assistant I developed a two stage machine learning model after data wrangling that predicts the time, in minutes, by which a flight will arrive late or not.
-You can find the project [here](https://github.com/suryasashankgundepudi/Flight_Delay_Prediction)
+1. **Flight Delay Prediction:** During my time at the Solarillion Foundation as a Research Assistant I developed a two stage machine learning model after data wrangling that predicts the time, in minutes, by which a flight will arrive late or not. **Source code can be found ** [here](https://github.com/suryasashankgundepudi/Flight_Delay_Prediction)

-2. **Credit Risk analysis and Predictive Modelling** : To expand my programming skills I implemented various R functions to bring about a report on the german credit data, which contains information about people who have taken loans and have either defaulted or paid them duely.
-You can find the project's source code [here](https://github.com/suryasashankgundepudi/credit-risk-analysis-and-predictive-modelling)
+2. **Credit Risk analysis and Predictive Modelling** : To expand my programming skills I implemented various R functions to bring about a report on the german credit data, which contains information about people who have taken loans and have either defaulted or paid them duely. **Source code can be found  ** [here](https://github.com/suryasashankgundepudi/credit-risk-analysis-and-predictive-modelling)

+3. **Visualising Technical Analysis Indicators using Dash** : With this web applicaiton I aim to provide a free open source method for people to visualize and understand various technical indicators.
+People can use this applicaiton to select various technical indicators and then visualize and interact with them.
+This can help new financial engineers get a better understanding of how various parameters of a technical indicator will affect the way we execute trades.
+It uses the technical analysis library available for python and Plotly's interactive visualization tools to provide the user with a dynamically changing and interactive tool. **Source Code can be found ** [here](https://github.com/suryasashankgundepudi/technical-analysis-visualization-using-python-v1)

+5. **Portfolio Optimization using R** : This is second web applicaiton I had deployed using RStudio and shiny.
+It uses Perfomance Analytics and Portfolio Optimzation to reduce a user's risk and gives them the optimal percentage weight of each stock in their portfolio.
+This is a rective application and can be used on any device. **Source code and applicaiton can be found ** [here](https://github.com/suryasashankgundepudi/investment-management-and-portfolio-optimization)

-3. **My first Web Application using Shiny:** Within this project I try to implement some of the basic concepts of R programming and data visualization with R. I also wanted to explore the Shiny package in R, which led me to make an interactive visualization of the movement of the Collatz Conjecture.
-Source code can be found [here](https://github.com/suryasashankgundepudi/my-first-shiny-app)
+6. **My first Web Application using Shiny :** This is my first project and first shiny web applicaiton.
+I wanted to explore the Shiny package in R, which led me to make an interactive visualization of the movement of the Collatz Conjecture. **Source code and application can be found** [here](https://github.com/suryasashankgundepudi/my-first-shiny-app)